Christianity in Malaysia: History

 In Sarawak the rule of Rajah Brooke included support for an Anglican ministry from 1847 and Catholics were later admitted.
 In 1928 the Australian Borneo Evangelical Mission began work with modest resources which nevertheless resulted in the largest indigenous church in Malaysia today, the Sidang Injil Borneo (Borneo Evangelical Church).

 World War II saw the removal of expatriate leadership and a path towards an indigenous church was more clearly set.
 The Malayan Christian Council (MCC), founded in 1948, coordinated mission groups during the Malayan Emergency.
 Chinese relocated into 'New Villages' were served by missionaries, sometimes ex-China, who worked alongside local Christians in social and medical work.
 However, after independence in 1957, many churches were overdependent on expatriates.
 In the 1970s churches developed structures independent of Singapore as well as of overseas support.
 Recent growth in independent churches is another sign of a desire to establish a Malaysian Christian identity.

 Christian commitment to education has been strong through Anglican, Catholic and Methodist schools, now part of the government education system.
 Social concern is expressed through medical work, and organisations such as Malaysian CARE.
 The Salvation Army and YMCA/YWCAs make distinctive contributions.

 Since 1983 the National Evangelical Christian Fellowship (NECF) has provided a focus for evangelical and independent congregations.
-The Christian Federation of Malaysia incorporating the Christian Council of Malaysia (formerly MCC), Roman Catholics, and the NECF was formed in 1986.
+The Christian Federation of Malaysia incorporating the Christian Council of Malaysia (formerly MCC), Catholics, and the NECF was formed in 1986.
 The Sabah Council of Churches and Association of Churches of Sarawak fulfil similar functions in East Malaysia.

 Malaysia is a multi-religious context where Western theological preoccupations are not always relevant.
 Lay leadership has developed strongly in most churches.
 Although there are many challenges through changing political and economic circumstances, like Malaysia itself, the churches are beginning to see that they have a contribution to make on a larger stage.

 Church buildings

 Churches are allowed in Malaysia, though there are restrictions on construction of new churches through discriminatory zoning laws.
 No pre-existing churches have been closed down by the government and no standing congregations have been disbanded.
 However, it is difficult to build new churches.
 For instance, it took more than twenty years for the local council in Shah Alam to allow a church to be built there, with an additional condition that the church must look like a factory and not a more conventional church appearance.
+However, new churches is allowed and easy to apply a new land in East Malaysia due to the 67.9% people living in East Malaysia is a Christians (based on diversity and harmony law in East Malaysia).
 Most of the time, new churches are started in a clandestine manner as ordinary businesses in shops, especially in major cities like Kuala Lumpur.

 Some of Malaysia's notable current churches include St. John's Cathedral in Kuala Lumpur, St. Joseph's Cathedral in Kuching, Sacred Heart Cathedral in Kota Kinabalu, St. Michael's Church in Penampang and Christ Church in Malacca City.